superlinked/VectorHub/docs/building_blocks/vector_search/access_patterns.md

 1. **Vector-Native Vector Databases** (e.g., [Weaviate](https://weaviate.io/), [Pinecone](https://www.pinecone.io/), [Milvus](https://zilliz.com/what-is-milvus), [Vespa](https://vespa.ai/), [Qdrant](https://qdrant.tech/)): are designed specifically for vector data, and optimized for fast, efficient similarity searches on high-dimensional data.
 However, they may not be as versatile when it comes to traditional data operations.

-2. **Hybrid Databases** (e.g., [MongoDB](https://www.mongodb.com/), [ParadeDB](https://paradedb.com), [PostgreSQL with pgvector](https://github.com/pgvector/pgvector/), [Redis with VSS module](https://redis.com/blog/rediscover-redis-for-vector-similarity-search/)): offer a combination of traditional and vector-based operations, providing greater flexibility in managing data.
+2. **Hybrid Databases** (e.g., [MongoDB](https://www.mongodb.com/), [PostgreSQL with pgvector](https://github.com/pgvector/pgvector/), [Redis with VSS module](https://redis.com/blog/rediscover-redis-for-vector-similarity-search/)): offer a combination of traditional and vector-based operations, providing greater flexibility in managing data.
 However, hybrid databases may not perform vector searches at the same level or with the same vector-specific features as dedicated vector databases.

-3. **Search Tools** (e.g., [Elasticsearch](https://www.elastic.co/), [ParadeDB](https://paradedb.com)): are primarily created to handle text search but also provide some Vector Search capabilities.
-Search tools like Elasticsearch and ParadeDB let you perform both text and Vector Search operations, without needing a fully featured database.
+3. **Search Tools** (e.g., [Elasticsearch](https://www.elastic.co/)): are primarily created to handle text search but also provide some Vector Search capabilities.
+Search tools like Elasticsearch let you perform both text and Vector Search operations, without needing a fully featured database.

 Here's a simplified side-by-side comparison of each database type’s pros and cons: